dhelms33/dhelms33/README.md

 I'm a passionate and dedicated software developer pursuing a degree in Computer Science from MSU Denver, I graduate in May of 2024!

-I currently work in frontend development and have a keen interest in creating user-friendly and visually appealing web applications and websites.
-Currently, I'm contributing my skills as a frontend developer for SBJPPF where we develop the passions of future generations.
+I currently work in website design but have a keen interest in developing AI models in Python and thinking about how design principles can create more efficient AI models.
+I'm contributing my skills as a website designer for The Shannon B. Jones Passion Pursuit Foundation where we develop the passions of future generations.
 Check us out here: https://www.sbjcreativelearning.org/ .

-I am also very interested in creating AI models which efficiently communicate trends patterns in the given dataset to the user!

 ## 🛠️ Tech Stack